Why do cats get stuck when they hide?

 Thousands of years later, cats still find comfort in small, confined spaces.
 The instinct to hide has been passed down from their wild ancestors and it is strong.
 It makes nooks and crannies attractive and they can’t help exploring them.
 Even though your cat is rarely “prey” inside your modern home, these small spaces still provide security and comfort.
 They offer a refuge that protects them while they sleep, reduces stress, and fosters tranquility.

-Another reason cats find happiness in small spaces is their pursuit of warmth.
+Another reason cats get stuck in small spaces is their pursuit of warmth.
 The thermoneutral, or comfort, zone for a domesticated cat is typically between 86 to 97 degrees Fahrenheit, which is a whopping twenty degrees higher than ours.
 Our HVAC units are hardly ever set this high, so your cat is actually chronically less-than-comfortable while residing in your home.
 This is why you can find them nuzzled up in small spaces that contain their body heat like shoe boxes, the tiny bathroom sink, or even sitting on the air vents when the heat is on.
 They are always in search for ways to feel a little warmer.

 Tiny nooks and crannies provide safety, comfort, and warmth for your domesticated cat.
 This is why you can often find them exploring boxes, laundry hampers, suitcases, cupboards, and other enclosed objects you didn’t realize your cat fit!
 The warmer, cozier, and more secluded it is, the more your cat is drawn to it.
 They are not the best at recognizing their own size, which causes them to squeeze their way into the tiniest of crevices, and then struggle to maneuver themselves free.